 29. What other NFB services can benefit me, a blind student?

 30. How can I learn more about the NFB?

-You are eligible to apply if you meet all of the following four requirements:
+You are eligible to apply if you meet all of the following five requirements:

 - You are legally blind in both eyes (see questions 12 and 13).

 - You are a resident of the fifty states, the District of Columbia, or Puerto Rico (see questions 14 and 15).

 - You will be enrolled in a full-time degree program at an accredited college or university during the fall semester of 2021.
 Note: One scholarship annually may be given to someone who is working full-time and pursuing a degree at an accredited university if they meet all other eligibility requirements (see questions 16, 17, and 18).

 - You are able to attend the entire national convention of the National Federation of the Blind to be held in New Orleans, Louisiana from July 5 through July 10, 2022, with the financial assistance of the NFB (see question 19).